Retirement Planning in 6 Easy Steps

 Discover What Social Security Will Pay

-Go to the official Social Security website and use their estimator tool to get an idea of how much you'll collect in retirement.
+Go to the U.S. Social Security website and use their estimator tool to get an idea of how much you'll collect in retirement.

-Add this figure to any other sources of retirement income that you may have, like a pension or rental income.
-Then subtract from the total annual income you want when you retire.
+Add this figure to any other sources of retirement income that you may have, like a pension or rental income, then subtract from the annual retirement income you want from the total.

 Use a Retirement Calculator